Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Admission and opening hours of Gibralfaro Castle

 Admission to Gibralfaro Castle is €3.50 (reduced €1.50 for students, disabled and seniors over 65).
 If you are also planning to visit the Alcazaba Fortress, buy a combined ticket for €5.50 (€2.50 reduced price).
-Every Sunday, entry to the Alcazaba and Gibralfaro Castle is free after 2pm.
+Every Sunday, entry to the Alcazaba and Gibralfaro Castle is free after 14:00.

 Opening hours: Gibralfaro Castle is open daily from April to the end of October from 9:00-20:00 and from November to the end of March from 9:00-18:00.
 The last entry is always 45 minutes before the end of opening hours.

-Museo Picasso Málaga
+Museo Picasso Malaga

-If you are interested in Picasso or art history, don’t miss the Museo Picasso Málaga.
+If you are interested in Picasso or art history, don’t miss the Museo Picasso Malaga.
 Picasso was born here in Malaga and this museum dates his early years, including paintings, sculptures and engravings (a collection of more than 200 works).

-Admission: admission to the Picasso Museum is €9.50 and a reduced price of €7.50 for students under 26 and seniors over 65.
-Children up to 17 years of age are admitted free of charge.
+Admission: Admission to the Picasso Museum is €12 and a reduced €10 for students under 26 and seniors over 65.
+Children up to 16 years of age and disabled persons with an escort are admitted free of charge.
 Free admission for all every Sunday after 5pm.
-Click here to purchase tickets .

-Opening hours: the museum is open daily from 10:00-19:00.
+Opening hours: the museum is open daily 10:00-19:00, off-season 10:00-18:00.

-Catedral de la Encarnación de Málaga
+Catedral de la Encarnación de Malaga

-The Catedral de la Encarnación de Málaga is an impressive Gothic-Renaissance cathedral in the centre of Málaga.
+The Catedral de la Encarnación de Malaga is an impressive Gothic-Renaissance cathedral in the centre of Malaga.
 It was built on the site of a former mosque and the construction lasted from the 16th to the 18th century, hence the mix of styles.

-Catedral de la Encarnación de Málaga / Cathedral of Málaga Monuments
+Catedral de la Encarnación de Malaga / Cathedral of Malaga Monuments

 The cathedral is unique in that it has only one bell tower.
 This is why the locals call her “La Manquita”, translated as “the one-armed lady”.
 The bell tower is 84 metres high and is the second tallest bell tower in Spain after La Giralda in Seville.

-Catedral de la Encarnación de Málaga / Cathedral of Málaga Monuments
+Catedral de la Encarnación de Malaga / Cathedral of Malaga Monuments

-Catedral de la Encarnación de Málaga / Cathedral of Málaga Monuments
+Catedral de la Encarnación de Malaga / Cathedral of Malaga Monuments

-Catedral de la Encarnación de Málaga / Cathedral of Málaga Monuments
+Catedral de la Encarnación de Malaga / Cathedral of Malaga Monuments

 Admission: admission to the cathedral varies depending on what you want to see.
 You can buy a single ticket to the cathedral or a combined ticket including the roof (or just the roof entrance, which costs the same as the cathedral ticket).